longtuongthanh/BlockCommerceContract/README.md

 <!-- Contributors -->
-## Contributors
+## Creators
-We wish to give a big thanks to our contributors for building this project together and bringing it to you.
+We wish to give a big thanks to our contributors for building this project together and bringing it to life.
 - [Mai Nguyen Duc Tho](https://github.com/Thomg102)
 - [Tuong Thanh Long](https://github.com/longtuongthanh)
 - [Nguyen Phuc Long](https://github.com/Sportaholic-21)